sharetheloveio/sharethelove.io/cards/3d-floorplan.md

 ---
-description: Floorplan card using the picture-elements card in the lovelace ui.
+description: Floorplan card using the picture-elements card
 ---

-# Temperature glance
+# 3D Floorplan Card
 This simple card displays a 3D floorplan and overlays black boxes to create the effect of lights turning on and off in the selected rooms.

 ![](../.gitbook/assets/floorplan.gif)

 {% hint style="info" %}